bencam/nuevo-mexico/README.md

 Note: the repository includes a file called database_setup_postgres.py.
 Use this file for creating a PostgeSQL database.
 If using PostgreSQL, either (a) the name of the database_setup_postgres.py file will need to be changed to database_setup.py (and therefore the original database_setup.py file will need to be renamed, moved to another directory, or deleted) or (b) the import lines for the database_setup file in application.py and populator.py will need to be changed to database_setup_postgres.

-Next, populate the databa    se by running the populator.py file.
+Next, populate the database by running the populator.py file.

 `$ python populator.py`